 At ShipBob, we ship packages for thousands of ecommerce businesses.
 Our warehouse teams use the right packaging for each individual product you sell.
-With the volume or orders that comes through our fulfillment network every single day, we have the best packaging materials stocked at all times, hundreds of fulfillment associates trained, and the know-how to reduce shipping damages.
+With the volume or orders that comes through our fulfillment network every single day, we have the best packaging materials stocked at all times, hundreds of retail fulfillment associates trained, and the know-how to reduce shipping damages.

 Choose your own packaging preferences

 ShipBob provides merchants with standard packaging materials (free and plain, without our logo).
 Alternatively, you can provide us with custom packaging materials to use.
 Our merchant dashboard makes it easy for you to indicate your packaging requirements at the SKU level.

 Whether your items are fragile, need bubble wrap, are ship-ready (with no additional packaging needed, just a label), have their own branded boxes, require inserts, or need other custom materials, we not only accommodate your needs but make it easy to set and update.